Dear Vegans of the World,

 Knowing that, let us begin.

 I'm going to make the assumption that if you're a vegan, you choose to be for ethical reasons, not health reasons.
 (If you are in the latter camp, I recommend you go read this article before continuing with the letter below).

 You are rightfully concerned about animal welfare.

 You value animals' rights and lives.

 So the last thing you want to do is exploit an animal for your own good especially if this animal has suffered for human good.

 You wish animals could live a life free of pain and suffering in their natural environment—eating a natural diet and living in natural conditions.

-I'm drawing this assumption based on the conversations I've had with vegans throughout my life, and I know everyone has their own unique reasons, but let's hope the above is a fair assumption.
+I'm drawing this assumption based on the conversations I've had with vegans throughout my life.
+I know everyone has their own unique reasons, but let's hope the above is a fair assumption.

-Knowing all this, you choose not to eat meat flesh and bones, or food products that are derived from animals (such as milk and eggs).
+Knowing all this, you choose not to eat meat, bones, or food products that are derived from animals (such as milk and eggs).